PokemonAutomation/About/Setup/ComputerControl/ComputerControl-Beginner.md

 Before you begin, make sure you meet all of the following requirements:

 1. You have a regular Switch (not a Switch Lite) if you want to use programs requiring video feedback.
-      * ***Note that Switch Lite cannot output video.
+   - Note that Switch Lite cannot output video.
 Therefore it cannot run any programs that require video capture.
-If you wish to pursue this level of automation, it might be worth considering investing in a full Switch.***
+If you wish to pursue this level of automation, it might be worth considering investing in a full Switch.
 2. You have a working microcontroller setup and you know how to run microcontroller programs.
 (See [STEP 3]((/Setup/Microcontroller/Microcontroller-Beginner.md)))
+   - **Do NOT skip the Microcontroller tutorial**, even if you have no intention to run Microcontroller programs.
+The Microcontroller tutorial provides basic information needed for both Microcontroller and Computer-Control programs.
 3. You have a computer running 64-bit Windows, and it is Windows 10 or later.
       * As of this writing, no platforms other than 64-bit Windows are supported.
 4. Your computer must be sufficiently powerful: